SHAD (summer program): Real-World Design Project

 well-being of Canadians?".
 The theme for 2020 was "How might we leverage space as a creative research platform to advance humankind?".

 The theme for 2019 was "How might we help Canadians impactfully reduce waste?"

 The 2018 theme was "Helping Canadian communities become more resilient against natural disaster," and was revealed via a video message from NASA and Canadian astronaut Andrew J. Feustel.

-Previous themes have included: "Disaster & Emergency Preparedness" (2004), "Health & Wellness" (2005), "The Great Canadian Energy Challenge" (2006), "Zero Waste Technology" (2007), "Design with Conscience" (2008), "Nature and Natural Fibres" (2009), "Designing for Canada's Aging Population" (2010), "Improving the Quality of Life for a Canadian Child with a Disability" (2011), and "Preventing/Reducing Obesity in North American Youth" (2012), "How might we improve food security for Canadians?"
+Previous themes have included: "Disaster & Emergency Preparedness" (2004), "Health & Wellness" (2005), "The Great Canadian Energy Challenge" (2006), "Zero Waste Technology" (2007), "Design with Conscience" (2008), "Nature and Natural Fibres" (2009), "Designing for Canada's Aging Population" (2010), "Improving the Quality of Life for a Canadian Child with a Disability" (2011), and "Preventing/Reducing Obesity in North American Youth" (2012),"Why don't you go play outside?"
+(Why aren't youth playing outdoors?, 2015), "How might we improve food security for Canadians?"
 (2016), "Meaningfully reducing Canada’s energy footprint" (2017), "Helping Canadian communities become more resilient against natural disaster" (2018), "How might we help Canadians impactfully reduce waste?"
 (2019), "How might we leverage space as a creative research platform to advance humankind?"
 (2020), "How might we help Canadians treat our fresh water with more respect?"
-(2021).
+(2021), "How might we re-imagine living spaces for Canadians in ways that increase sustainability, accessibility, and community connection?"
+(2023).